usersaikumar/devops/Git.md

     git log
 it shows all commits in the current branch

+    git log --oneline
+it show in online

+    git log -3
+it show latest 3

     git log branchB..branchA
 it show commits on the branchA thar are not in branch B